 Germany has a strong knowledge base in ECCM and is eager to become a global leader in H2 technologies.
 The Kopernikus projects are an inspiring example of Germany’s concerted efforts to bring ECCM know-how and technology to the next level.
 In the Netherlands, the ECCM Advisory Committee advises the Dutch government on the transition to a CO2-neutral industry based on intermittent and sustainable energy generation, storage and conversion.
 Several national programmes are running under the aegis of this committee.

-In 2019, the German and Dutch governments signed a Joint Declaration of Intent to underline the cooperation in the field of the energy transition, including research and innovation, by means of bilateral or multilateral research projects.
+The German and Dutch governments sign a Joint Declaration of Intent to underline cooperation in the field of the energy transition, including research and innovation, by means of bilateral or multilateral research projects.

 This is the starting point to shape a workshop between the two countries, with the intention to explore future collaborations in the field of ECCM.
 EU priority areas include clean hydrogen; fuel cells and alternative fuels; energy storage and carbon capture, storage and utilisation.
 Therefore, bilateral collaboration on these topics will facilitate strong engagement in the Green Deal.

 In October ca. 100 participants take part to an online bilateral workshop in Vaals (NL).
 These include technology experts, senior scientists and government representatives from the two countries.
 This meeting is as a stepping stone for the bilateral dialogue on the ECCM field, and serves to identify key areas for collaboration between DE-NL.
 The conclusions of the workshop have been published in a bilateral DE – NL agenda, the Call to Action to foster collaboration between Germany and The Netherlands on green hydrogen and green chemicals.